eddysant/photo-slap/README.md

 * OS X (future)

 ### development
-clone the repo and run `npm install` followed by`npm run rebuild` then simply run `npm start` to start the app
+clone the repo and run `npm install` followed by `npm start` to start the app

 ### licensing
 MIT